instadeepai/nucleotide-transformer/README.md

 2. A collection of segmentation models using the Nucleotide Transformers as a backbone, allowing segmentation of a DNA sequence's genomic elements at single-nucleotide resolution: the [SegmentNT](https://www.biorxiv.org/content/10.1101/2024.03.14.584712v1.full.pdf) models.
 3. Similarly to the SegmentNT models, SegmentEnformer and SegmentBorzoi, allowing segmentation of a DNA sequence's genomic elements at single-nucleotide resolution, using respectively [Enformer](https://www.nature.com/articles/s41592-021-01252-x) and [Borzoi](https://www.nature.com/articles/s41588-024-02053-6)
+4. [ChatNT](https://www.biorxiv.org/content/10.1101/2024.04.30.591835v1), a multimodal conversational agent designed with a deep understanding of DNA biological sequences.

 We are thrilled to open-source these works and provide the community with access to the code and pre-trained weights for these nine genomics language models and 2 segmentation models.
 Models from [The Nucleotide Transformer